mandibains/NITDEMO/README.md

-This project is created with reference to `https://github.com/alkrauss48/ansible-packer-terraform-demo` , Many Thanks
+This project is created with reference to an existing GITHUB project by aleti-pavan , Many Thanks